-What Services Are On Offer on Google my Business for Event Planners?
+What Services Are On Offer on Google Business Profile for Event Planners?

 And just in case you feel like you didn’t get it right during sign up, you can tweak the services you’re listed for over in the, well, services section.
 You can get granular here.